Finding coherent node groups in directed graphs: Special cases for finding the optimal partition exactly in polynomial time

 \begin{theorem} Let $C_1, C_2$ be the $s$-$t$ cut for $H$.
 Let $\fm{S} = S_1,S_2$ where $S_i = C_i \cap V$.
 Then $q(\fm{S}, \mu_1, \mu_2)$ is equal to the total weight of edges from $C_1$ to $C_2$. \end{theorem}

 \begin{proof} The cost of the partition is equal to

 The sums amount to the total weight of edges from $C_1$ to $C_2$. \end{proof}

-The theorem states that we can solve \prbgtsp with a minimum cut on $H$.
-Solving cut can be done in $\bigO{nm}$ time~\citep{orlin2013max}, though theoretically slower algorithms, e.g., by~\citet{boykov2004experimental}, are faster in practice.
+The theorem states that we can solve \prbgtspalt with a minimum cut on $H$.
+Finding the minimum cut can be done in $\bigO{nm}$ time~\citep{orlin2013max}, though theoretically slower algorithms, e.g., by~\citet{boykov2004experimental}, are faster in practice.
+Moreover, there are several theoretically faster algorithms, e.g., by~\citet{bernstein2024maximum}, but they are randomized, and the probability of failure must be taken into account if they were to be used.
 Constructing the graph requires $\bigO{nd + m}$ time, where $d$ is the length of the feature vectors.
-Thus, we can solve \prbgtsp for $k = 2$ in $\bigO{n(d + m)}$ time.
+Thus, we can solve \prbgtspalt for $k = 2$ in $\bigO{n(d + m)}$ time.